Higher Koszul duality and $n$-affineness: Categorified Koszul duality via coaffine stacks

-In this Section, we will explain how to define a category that should be viewed as the category of iterated ``ind-coherent'' modules over $\operatorname{C}^\bullet(X;\Bbbk)$.
-This will allow us to prove an $n$-categorical Morita equivalence statement relating $ \mathrm{C}_\bullet(\Omega_*^nX;\Bbbk)$ and $\CX $, which in particular recovers \eqref{eqqeq2} when $n=1$.
+In this section, we will explain how to define a category that should be viewed as the category of iterated ``ind-coherent'' modules over $\operatorname{C}^\bullet(X;\Bbbk)$.
+This will allow us to prove our main result \cref{thm:mainkoszuln}, which provides a kind of $n$-categorical Morita equivalence relating $ \mathrm{C}_\bullet(\Omega_*^nX;\Bbbk)$ and $\CX $, and recovers \eqref{eqqeq2} when $n=1$.

 In fact we will not attempt to define directly a categorification of the notion of ind-coherent module.
 Rather, the key idea in our approach is using the theory \textit{coaffine stacks} introduced in \cite{toenchampsaffines} and further studied in \cite{dagviii}.
 We stress that our approach is new even in the classical case of $\mathbb{E}_1$-Koszul duality, although in that setting it is ultimately equivalent to \eqref{eqqeq2}.